 Officers have four years from the time they attain the executive level listed above to comply with the ownership requirements.
-Stock options are not counted toward the holding requirement; however approximately 60% of unvested restricted stock (units) and PSUs are generally counted toward the holding requirement.
+Stock options are not counted toward the holding requirement.
+Until January 2019, approximately 60% of unvested restricted stock (units) and 65% of the value of PSUs were generally counted toward the holding requirement.
+However, effective January 1, 2019, the Corporate Governance and Nominating Committee modified this requirement to only count vested full value shares (i.e. restricted stock (units) and PSUs) towards the holding requirement, but provided officers with another 24 months (until January 1, 2021) to accumulate the necessary equity to satisfy the new holding requirements.
 The Committee periodically reviews stock ownership levels of members of our executive management to ensure compliance.
-As of the date of this Proxy Statement, our named executives were in compliance with the holding requirements (and, as demonstrated in the Beneficial Ownership table on page 23-24 of this Proxy Statement, in many cases, far exceed the required holding).
+As of the date of this Proxy Statement, our current named executives were in compliance with the holding requirements (and, as demonstrated in the Beneficial Ownership table on pages 27-28 of this Proxy Statement, in many cases, far exceed the required holding).